LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/manual_post_install_steps.md

 ## Visual Studio

+**Important Note**: If running course in Visual Studio, you will want to comment out the lines using `create_reporter_preferring_clion` in the main.cpp in tests in exercise1/ and exercise2/.

 * Run all the .vsix installers downloaded by post-install script
     * 2020-09-03 On a fast VM, some of these didn't download, due to Azure rate-limiting
 * Run Visual Studio